nodecg/vite-plugin-nodecg/README.md

 When determining which input to use, `vite-plugin-nodecg` will iterate top to bottom in the `inputs` section of the config and use the first one it comes across.
 Hence why in the example below `special_graphic` has to come before `graphics/*/main.js`, otherwise that would match first.

-### Source directory
+### Source directory & file structure

+`<bundle-dir>/src` is the default base path for any input files found inside, such that the input's path relative to it is reflected in the output directory of the .html file, e.g. the input `<bundle-dir>/src/graphics/graphic1/main.js` will html file output to `<bundle-dir>/graphics/graphic1/main.html`.
+Any inputs inside who's first sub-directory relative to `<bundle-dir>/src` is _not_ `graphics` or `dsahboard`, will not be picked up by NodeCG and (probably) pointless.

-If you want the plugin to look in a different directory to `./src` for your input files, specify this using the `srcDir` config option.
+If you want `vite-plugin-nodecg` to look in a different directory to `./src` for your input files, specify this using the `srcDir` config option.

 ### Example